atomone-hub/genesis/README.md

 ## Declaration of Genesis
-There comes a time when there is enough disagreement among community members and stakers about key decisions for the hub, such as its mission, tokenomics, architecture, and security philosophy, that it makes the most sense to support at least one alternative opinionated fork running alongside the original hub to be prepared against all contingencies, with the added benefit that it can operate as a (political) party base with governance fully or partially delegated to the "party hub" (and this is fine so long as every party is afforded this tool; and for as long as it isn't offered misleadingly)
+There comes a time when there is enough disagreement among community members and stakers about key concerns regarding the hub, such as its mission, tokenomics, architecture, or security philosophy, that it makes the most sense to support at least one alternative opinionated fork running alongside the original hub so as to be prepared against all contingencies; with the added benefit that it can operate as a (political) party base with governance votes happening through interchain accounts.

+Interchain account based party hubs introduce additional security issues, namely that of the consensus of the other validator set securing the party hub, if it isn't offered under ICS1.x on the original hub itself.
+We don't expect or require Gaia to improve this situation (though we assert that it should, by banning ICA (interchain account) governance voting to shards not owned and governed by the hub).
+On the other hand the AtomOne hub itself can and will offer ICS party hubs to all political parties through a standard vetted implementation secured by ICS1.x on the AtomOne hub itself.

-This seems like a natural and necessary way to split the community to enable a diverse ecosystem of specialization and coopetition and minimize friction.
+AtomOne will lead the development and praxis of splitting the community in order to foster a more diverse ecosystem of specialized zones in cooperation and coopetition with each other, while minimizing friction.

-Having this as the goal gives us the directivec and opportunity to develop a robust antifragile ecosystem that doesn't suffer from systemic failures due to indecision or mismanagement.
+Having the minimization of friction as one primary goal gives us the directivec and opportunity to develop a robust antifragile ecosystem that won't suffer from systemic failures due to indecision or mismanagement or burnout.

 ### Context and Need for Splits or Forks
 In recent times, the Cosmos community has faced significant challenges and